department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/sitewide-content-transition-subjects.md

 **Using Zenhub or Github, Filter by the label "Sitewide content" and look at the following Verticle columns**

 ### Sitewide Content Backlog
-47 current issues are listed within the Backlog column as of 4/5/22.
-All have been reviewed and status updates with the latest informtion from stakeholders and/or OCTO POCs.
+Forty eight (48) stories/issues are currently in the Backlog column with the label "Sitewide Content" as of 4/1/22.
+All 48 issues have been reviewed and a status update provided in comments.
+This includes latest actions and informtion from stakeholders and/or OCTO POCs as required.

 ### Recurring Sitewide Content Stories/Issues
 There are two recurring stories that will require continued iteration through the Sitewide content lifecycle.
-- Replace Videos every two weeks for
+- Replace Videos every two weeks for "Swap out videos in COVID CLP" - Month of April stories are in Backlog (week of 4/11 and 4/25).
 **See the following github stories for examples of the rotating videos**
+- Update number of days to complete disability-related claims for (x=month) 8 remaining stories are listed for 2022 in the backlog.
-- Update the Claims data on the last day of the month in preparation for the upcoming month **See the following github story for example of the required updates to this page.
+**See the following github story for example of the required updates to this page.

 ### Sitewide Content Blocked status